Lecture 9: The Death of Giants — High-Mass Evolution and Supernovae

 What it’s saying

-If pressure support were removed, gravity would collapse the star in roughly this time.
-The Sun's dynamical time is ~50 minutes.
+If pressure support were removed, gravity would rearrange or collapse a self-gravitating object in roughly this time.
+The Sun’s dynamical time is ~50 minutes.

 Assumptions